christianmalek/vuex-rest-api/README.md

 ```

 # API

+> Note: This readme assumes that you're using at least ES2015.

 ## Resource
 The Resource class represents multiple properties which are necessary for the `createStore(resource)` function to create the state, mutations and actions.